First principles band structure of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon: Results

 Notably, due to the interaction between the two $\delta$-doped layers, the tunneling probability remains higher than would be expected for a pure triangular barrier.
 This trend is particularly pronounced for longer separation distances.
-We predict the tunneling probability of a boron and phosphorus $\delta$-doped layer separated by 10 and 20 \AA\ is 0.141 and 0.0305, respectively.
+We predict the tunneling probability of a boron and phosphorus $\delta$-doped layer separated by 1 and 2 nm is 0.141 and 0.0305, respectively.
 While these are not large probabilities, they are significant enough that a reasonable number of electrons may tunnel through.
 The tunneling rate in aluminum and phosphorus $\delta$-doped structures are lower than for boron and phosphorus structures due to the stronger peaks induced by less relaxation of nearby silicon.
 This trend continues throughout the system, however, the slope of the Al-P $\delta$ layer tunneling remains above that of a 1.1 eV triangular barrier.
 We note that these results are before any potential bias is applied to the system, which could be used to further manipulate tunneling rates.
 This tunneling probability calculation is based on an electron sitting at the bottom of the phosphorus $\delta$-layer potential well and assuming that it can tunnel to the top of the acceptor $\delta$ well.
-This assumption of overlapping energy levels in the donor and acceptor is clearly true at high separation distances, but seems inaccurate for separations below 10 \AA.
+This assumption of overlapping energy levels in the donor and acceptor is clearly true at high separation distances, but seems inaccurate for separations below 1 nm.
 This is particularly true for boron $\delta$ layers, where the Fermi level does not sit between the valence and conduction bands, but seems to be caught within the B $\delta$ layer.
-This means that the easiest electron movement within the system would still be within the $\delta$ layer, making the behavior of the material metallic.
+We therefore show these tunneling results merely to illustrate the possibility of an electron moving between layers, and compare how easy it would be in this system compared to a generic triangular potential well.
+The easiest electron movement within the given system would likely still be within a $\delta$ layer, making the behavior of the material essentially metallic around the delta layer.
 We next examine how easy it is to move electrons around the Fermi level of the system.